 Depression is often thought of as an isolated condition, primarily affecting the brain and emotions.
-In literature, media, and even in some medical research, the mechanisms of depression are relegated almost entirely to the mind, rather than bringing the rest of the body into the picture to identify the whole-body connection to health, mental health, and depression.
-This connection could be a significant means of adequately treating depressive symptoms and other mental health issues.
+In literature, media, and even in some medical research, authors choose relegate the mechanisms of depression almost entirely to the mind rather than emphasize the whole-body connections it has to overall physical and mental health.
+When treating depression, it is essential to consider how the entire body plays a role in maintaining and/or replacing detrimental thought processes and behavioral patterns.

-Although food consumption is all too often viewed primarily through the lens of weight and heart disease, food contributes significantly to all areas of bodily health, from circulatory health to mental health, to emotional health.
-Food is the matter that human bodies are created with.
-Failing to provide healthy and nutrient-dense foods result in disease—even if that disease manifests as a mental health issue, rather than obesity, diabetes, or heart disease.
-Far from being just an issue of weight, diet is a matter of overall health, wellness, and resilience, and can have dramatic and overwhelming impacts on mental health concerns.
+Although food consumption is all too often viewed primarily through the lens of staving off weight gain or preventing heart disease, food contributes significantly to all areas of bodily health, from circulatory health to mental and emotional health.
+Failing to provide healthy and nutrient-dense foods can result in mental health conditions which are just as potent (or more harmful) than obesity, diabetes, or heart disease.
+More than an issue weight, diet is a matter of overall health, wellness, and resilience, and can have dramatic and overwhelming impacts on mental health concerns.

 Depression: A Review